Benji Marshall: Wests Tigers (2003–2013)

 In early 2010, Marshall signed a further extension with the Tigers, to stay at the club until the end of the 2015 season, saying, "I just can't see myself as anything other than a one-club man."

 As captain of New Zealand, Marshall was an automatic selection for the NRL All Stars in 2010.

 In March 2010, Marshall scored two tries against the Parramatta Eels to become the highest try-scorer for the Wests Tigers, breaking the record of 43 previously held by Daniel Fitzhenry.
 For the 2010 Anzac Test, he captained New Zealand at five-eighth in their loss against Australia.
 Later that year, in a match against the Titans, Marshall kicked a 51-metre-long field goal, considered to be the longest in NRL history.
 2010 was the first season that Marshall had played without missing a game due to injury, and his form was thought to be close to his career-best.
 He played in 34 games in 2010, the most of any NRL player, including the Tigers' 13–12 loss in the preliminary final to the Dragons.

-Marshall lead the Kiwis to victory in the 2010 Four Nations tournament, setting up two late tries in what was described as, "perhaps the finest game of his life."
+Marshall led the Kiwis to victory in the 2010 Four Nations tournament, setting up two late tries in what was described as, "perhaps the finest game of his life."
 He was then awarded the Rugby League World Golden Boot Award for international footballer of the year.
 Big League magazine named him one of the year's five top players.